 The medication needs to be taken for several months after the symptoms have disappeared to prevent the condition from returning.
 It is important to take dapsone as directed for as long as it has been prescribed, even if you are feeling better.

-The medication may be taken with food or on an empty stomach.
+The medication should be taken with a full glass of water, with or after food.
 Take it with food if stomach upset occurs.